brenovit/NR-SIM/Assets/Plugins/SQLiter/README.txt

 the way it saves/updates/inserts values, deletes items, queries stuff, how to use the LoomManager for multithreading, etc.  This is just a template of how to set things up, along with the necessary .DLLs and basic code.
 It's hardly an advanced view of things, but the initial setup has been done.
+It takes effort, but it's free.

 ------------------------------
 SQLite Copyright